uafrica/oauth-server/README.md

 * `OAuthServer.beforeAuthorize` - On rendering of the approval page for the user.
 * `OAuthServer.afterAuthorize` - On the user authorising the client
 * `OAuthServer.afterDeny` - On the user denying the client
-* `OAuthServer.getUser` - On loading user details for authentication requests.

 You can customise the OAuth authorise page by creating a overriding template file in `src/Template/Plugin/OAuthServer/OAuth/authorize.ctp`